 Okay, so you get the jest of the game… and now let’s turn it into a guest book!
 Instead of signing on lined pages inside a book, each wedding guest is invited to sign on a game piece, a rectangular piece of wood.
 You will enjoy reading signatures, memories, and fun stories written by your guests after the wedding on your first newlywed-hosted game night or a date night, just the two of you.

-The Jenga game pieces will look something like this when signed.
+The game pieces will look something like this when signed.
 You can buy this tumbling tower guest book from here.
 It comes with this great personalized box, too!

-I imagine figuring out how to make a Jenga guest book for your own wedding is pretty self-explanatory, but we have a few specific items in mind.
+I imagine figuring out how to make this guest book for your own wedding is pretty self-explanatory, but we have a few specific items in mind.
 The markers make all the difference, and a sign with easel will make your guest book really stand out and make an impression on your guests.

 Supplies